Jadau Kundan Maang Tikka

 What this collection includes

 This collection focuses on maang tikka pieces with a jadau kundan identity.
-Current styles include peacock, fan, crescent, floral, pearl-drop and green-stone motifs.
-The exact product page is always the final source for the shown design and package contents.
+Designs may use peacock, fan, crescent, floral, pearl-look or coloured-stone details.
+The exact product page is always the final source for the shown design, size, finish and package contents.

 How to style a jadau kundan maang tikka